peteroupc/numbers-java/api/com.upokecenter.numbers.ERational.md

  Deprecated.
 Renamed to ToEFloatExactIfPossible.
  Renamed to ToEFloatExactIfPossible.
-* `short ToHalfBits()`<br>
- Converts this value to its closest equivalent as a binary floating-point number, expressed as an integer in the IEEE 754 binary16 format (also known as a "half-precision" floating-point number).
 * `short ToInt16Checked()`<br>
  Converts this number's value to a 16-bit signed integer if it can fit in a 16-bit signed integer after converting it to an integer by